 Baked grapefruit?
-I was skeptical, yet I did not let that stop me.
+I was skeptical, but I gave it a try.
 And I am quite pleased to report I loved this breakfast.
 Or desert.
 Which I ate for breakfast.

 While most of the blogs I enjoy reading have switched to a theme of vegetable recipes to cure their readers’ holiday hangovers and assumed weight gain, I continue to eat dessert for breakfast three days in to January.
 Despite my still-tight pants, it is wonderful.
 I am calling this my acceptance (as opposed to desiring change) phase.

 Because the bread needs time to soak up the delicious coconut milk, this dish is not something to pull together for a quick brunch.
 On the other hand, it is easily prepared with dinner the night before and popped into the oven to bake the following morning.
-While you wait you can sip on another grapefruit brunch winner, the Grapefruit Slush.
 Enjoy!

 - For the Brunch Bread